doovood/FindMyPast-Internship-Test/README.md

 # FindMyPast-Internship-Test
-JavaScript test for the Find My Past internship opertunity.
+JavaScript test for the Find My Past internship.
 The test was to create a multiplication grid based on prime numbers.

 ## Author
 David Thomson <br>